1. An Introduction to Drawing - With Tips!!

 Rendering

-At some point in your artistic career, you may hear someone groaning about realism, and the skills involved.
+At some point in your artistic career, you may hear someone groan about realism, and the skills involved.
 They will pass if off - "that's just rendering."
+As in, that's not art...

 A good artist doesn't do that.
 An artist, whether drawing from observation or imagination, translates ideas into imagery.
 Drawing (and all art making) is an act of translation - thought into reality.
-When you draw, you are processing information in a thoughtful way, not like a machine, translating from color to black-and-white, from 3D to 2D, form to line, choosing what size, vantage point, line quality, mark directions, contrast, etc., will best describe, commemorate, aggrandize, or even ridicule your subject.
+When you draw, you are processing information in a thoughtful way, not like a machine, translating from color to black-and-white, from 3D to 2D, additive color wheel to subtractive color wheel, form to line, choosing what size, vantage point, line quality, mark directions, contrast, etc., will best describe, commemorate, aggrandize, or even ridicule your subject.
 The results are unique, you can usually tell who drew something just by looking.

 Drawing is not simply rendering, and if your drawings look and feel like a photocopy, you're doing it wrong.